top of page

 Mount Nemo Golf Club climbs and dips along the cliffs that give the club its name.
 The front nine moves across ponds and open pockets of land.
 The back tightens into mature forest and elevation changes that test club selection.

-Players who enjoy elevation changes and variety within a single round.
+Players who enjoy elevation changes and variety within a single round will find this course appealing.
 Walkers will get a workout and be glad they did.

 Burlington Springs Golf & Country Club